jojo-joo/j-Forms/readme.md

 ### Full Compatiable with JSON Schema
 Considering that formily is full compatiable with the standard JSON schema , we implement a Minimalist Design of the formily which can reduce our design works.
 #### unsupported components
-for pure-css is light, not too many types of UI components, we have to discard some components which formily supported:
+for pure-css is light, not too many types of UI components, we have to discard some components which formily supported, and neccessary supported components are: input/TextArea/Password/Slider/Select/Checkbox/Radio/DatePicker/TimerPicker/Upload/Switch/Object/Card/Tabs/Collapse/ArrayCards/ArrayTable/Text
-Rate/TreeSelect/Cascader/Transfer/

 ### Easy to use
 - one json schema, build the whole web portal including frontend & backend & protocol.
 - only one include file which is required for C language.